PahadiSoul/PahadiSoul/README.md

 - 👀 I’m interested in let it be secret
 - 🌱 I’m currently learning JavaScrpit
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Instagram clicking the below link https://www.instagram.com/hardiknegi_/
+- 📫 How to reach me Instagram clicking the link https://www.instagram.com/hardiknegi_/